Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Introduction

 \paragraph[Related work] Another framework for the foundations of tropical geometry has been proposed by Kontsevich-Soibelman~\cite{kontsevich_soibelman:SYZ, kontsevich_soibelman:affinestructures} and Mikhalkin \cite{mikhalkin:tropical_geometry,Mikhalkin:enumerative}, in which tropical objects are associated to real one-parameter families of complex varieties.
 We refer to~\cite{kontsevich_soibelman:SYZ, kontsevich_soibelman:affinestructures} for some conjectures relating this framework to Berkovich spaces.
 In this setting, the notion of metrized complex of curves is similar to the notion of phase-tropical curves, and Proposition \ref{prop:lifting} is a consequence of Riemann's Existence Theorem.
-We refer the interested reader to the forthcoming paper \cite{Mik08} for more details (see also \cite{Br13} where this statement is implicit, as well as Corollary \ref{cor:lift iff H not 0} below).
-Tropical modifications and the ``up-to-tropical-modification'' point of view were introduced by Mikhalkin~\cite{mikhalkin:tropical_geometry}.
+We refer the interested reader to the forthcoming paper \cite{Mik08} for more details (see also \cite{Br13} where this statement is implicit, as well as Corollary \ref{cor:lift iff H not 0}).

 Harmonic morphisms of finite graphs were introduced by Urakawa in \cite{urakawa} and further explored in \cite{BN09}.
 Harmonic morphisms of metric graphs have been introduced independently by several different people.
 Except for the integrality condition on the slopes, they appear already in Anand's paper~\cite{anand}.
 The definition we use is the same as the one given in~\cite{mikhalkin:tropical_geometry, Cha12}.
-Concerning augmented metric graphs, the definition of effective harmonic morphisms we use is the same as in \cite{Br13}.
-The closely related, but slightly different, notion of an ``indexed harmonic morphism'' between weighted graphs was considered in \cite{caporaso:gonality}.
-The indexed pseudo-harmonic (resp. harmonic) morphisms in \cite{caporaso:gonality} are closely related to harmonic (resp. effective harmonic) morphisms in our sense when the vertex sets are fixed (see Definition~\ref{def:morph metric}(1)), and non-degenerate morphisms in the sense of \cite{caporaso:gonality} correspond to finite morphisms in our sense.
-One notable difference is that in \cite{caporaso:gonality}, only the combinatorial type of the metric graphs are fixed; the choice of positive indices in an indexed pseudo-harmonic morphism determines the length of the edges in the source graph once the edge lengths in the target are fixed.